 The camera keeps count of how many seconds have elapsed.
 The figure is usually displayed somewhere on the camera.
 On some models this is hard to see in the near dark, so photographers use watches or smartphone apps to time their exposures instead.

 Above: Shutter speed 125 seconds

 Use a tripod in Bulb Mode

 For successful long exposure photography you need a good quality aluminum or carbon fibre tripod and a ball and socket head.
-I use a MeFoto RoadTrip Tripod that provides good support for my Fujifilm X-T1 camera.
+I use a MeFoto RoadTrip Tripod that provides good support for my Fujifilm X-T2 camera (and yes, I still use the X-T2, I have no need to upgrade to the latest Fujifilm camera).
 If you have a heavier camera you’ll need something sturdier.
 An L bracket can also help keep your camera steady during long exposures.

 It’s a good idea not to extend the centre column when you’re shooting long exposures, as it makes the camera less stable.
 Bear this in mind if you need to buy a tripod and make sure you buy one that’s tall enough to use without the column extended.

 It’s best to work in still conditions so that the wind doesn’t disturb the camera.
 If there’s a breeze you can stand between the wind and the camera to minimize disturbance.

 The other accessory you need for long exposure photography is a neutral density (ND) filter.
 Even at ISO 100 and f16 (avoid f22 because diffraction makes the image softer) the light needs to be very low to obtain shutter speeds of one minute or longer.
 This restricts you to shooting in the late evening or early morning before sunrise.